QBDI/QBDI/docs/source/get_started-cpp.rst

 .. code:: cpp

-    rword retval;
+    QBDI::rword retval;
     res = vm.call(&retval, reinterpret_cast<QBDI::rword>(fibonacci), {25});
     assert(res == true);

-:cpp:func:`QBDI::VM::call` returns if the function has completely run in the context of QBDI.
+:cpp:func:`QBDI::VM::call` returns when the function has completely run in the context of QBDI.
 The first argument has been filled with the value of the return register (e.g. ``RAX`` for X86_64).

 It may turn out that the function does not expect the calling convention :cpp:func:`QBDI::VM::call` uses.